 Zhuge Liang was shocked by the idea of sacrificing 49 innocent lives, so he came up with the idea of mixing different kinds of meats to make fillings and covering the meat filling with dough to make them into a shape that looked like a human’s head.
 They then steamed the buns to make the shape solid and started throwing these buns into the river.
 Mysteriously, the river turned peaceful again so they were able to cross the river and go home.

 There are different kinds of fillings inside of Baozi, made with different kinds of meat and poultry.
-You can also make them vegetarian or even fill them a sweet bean filling to make them into a nice dessert.
+You can also make them vegetarian or even fill them with a sweet bean filling to make them into a nice dessert.

 On the other hand, mantou usually doesn’t have any fillings inside, but they can be made into different flavors as well.
 You can use mantou like regular bread; slice them in the middle, place a fried egg, bacon, or ham, or you can even treat it like a Chinese hamburger or sandwich.
 Mantou are very popular in Taiwan for breakfast.